1. Jennings v. Rodriguez

 After being convicted of a felony under Illinois Law, Plaintiff served thirty months in prison and upon release was processed for immigration detention.
 The question was whether the “state statute categorically fit within the ‘generic’ federal definition of a corresponding aggregated felony,” making the Plaintiff removable.
 The 7th Circuit found that the state statute defined a firearm as overly broad when compared against the INA standards, concluding that the violation which Plaintiff is not an aggravated felony under INA and does not foreclose his ability to receive discretionary relief from removal.

-7. Federal Judge of Illinois Issued a Nationwide Injunction Against the Administration’s Rules Requiring Sanctuary Cities to Cooperate with Immigration Officials in Order to Receive Certain Types of Public Funding
+9. Federal Illinois Judge Issues Nationwide Injunction Against Administration’s Rules Requiring Sanctuary Cities to Cooperate with Immigration Officials to Receive Certain Public Funding

 The Administration included two additions to the Edward Byrne Memorial Justice Assistance Grant Program including alerting federal agents before it released arrestees with suspected immigration violations and allow for increased access of federal immigration officials to police departments and jails.
 The city of Chicago sued the Department of Justice in August after it announced new conditions for Byrne Memorial applicants, which goes to municipalities for support in law enforcement.
 Judge Leinenweber granted Chicago’s motion for injuction, indicating some hesitation to make a national injunction but finding this necessary given the scope of the conditions and the impact on all state and local municipalities.
 Judge Leinenweber pointed to the U.S. Supreme Court’s decision in IRAP v.
 Trump where the Court allowed for a nationwide preliminary injunction nationally largely because it would impact all parties similarly situated as the plaintiffs.
 Read more here.